SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ## Setup required

 You'll need to set a few things up in preparation for getting this component up and running.
 These instructions assume you've cloned your forked copy of this repository, as described in the [Download and installation section](../../README.md#download-and-installation) of the main repository README.
 The GitHub username in the examples in this README is 'qmacro' - you should replace this with your own GitHub username.

+It also assumes you've opted to use the SAP Business Application Studio (App Studio) for your development environment and have followed the setup instructions in [Using the SAP Business Application Studio](/usingappstudio/).
+Prompts shown in examples in this README will reflect the prompt style in the terminal of an App Studio Dev Space (showing the username, current directory, and so on).

 ### Destinations

-As mentioned above, there are some destinations at play here, destinations that point to the `S4SalesOrders` and `ConversionService` endpoints.
-Set those up now, following the [Destinations setup](destinations.md) instructions.
+As mentioned above, there are some destinations at play here.
+Two, in fact, pointing to:

+- the `S4SalesOrders` endpoint, required for BRAIN_LEVEL 2
+- the `ConversionService` endpoint, required for BRAIN_LEVEL 3

+If you're just starting out, and only want to get the BRAIN component up and running at BRAIN_LEVEL 1 for now, you can leave the destinations setup until you're ready.
+Otherwise, set these destinations up now, following the [Destinations setup](destinations.md) instructions.

 ### Local service setup